 Formats: For static images we prefer .tiff, Illustrator, Powerpoint or Photoshop files at dimensions of at least 720X480 pixels and 300 dpi.
 The higher resolution, the better.
 Likewise any exported movie files should have at minimum these dimensions and be rendered to .mov, .mp4, or .avi files.

-Insert your media filenames here.
+50575_Layered-Figures.pptx

 General Preparation